 - 1. The board of Trustees has identified mission fulfillment for South Puget Sound Community College (SPSCC) as 80% of core theme indicators meeting or exceeding the intended targets. - 2.
-The 2021-22 mission fulfillment indicators of achievement reflect a 55% institution mission fulfillment rate.
+The 2022-23 mission fulfillment indicators of achievement reflect a 65% institution mission fulfillment rate.
 The individual core theme mission fulfillment areas are as follows: - a.
 Core Theme 1 Student Achievement: We prepare students for further education and employment - 57% - b.
-Core Theme 2 Equity: Given the diversity of our changing community, we cultivate an environment that reduces barriers and removes equity gaps 40% - c.
+Core Theme 2 Equity: Given the diversity of our changing community, we cultivate an environment that reduces barriers and removes equity gaps 60% - c.
 Core Theme 3 Learning and Engagement: We create accessible and enriching student experiences 100%

 The institutional effectiveness report is an annual update of the strategic plan goals.
-Overall mission fulfillment rate has dropped to 55% from 70% the prior year.
-The source data for this report reflects outcomes from the 2020-21 academic year.
-This is the second full academic year of the Covid-19 pandemic.
+Overall mission fulfillment rate has increased to 65% from 55% from the prior year.
+The source data for this report reflects outcomes from the 2021-22 academic year.